 Boswellia extract is available in over-the-counter creams, tablets and capsules.
 An effective product is standardized for boswellic acids.

 Side effects from using Boswellia extract are rare, but heartburn, diarrhea, skin rash and nausea have been occasionally reported.
 There are no known drug interactions or contraindications with the use of the herb.
 Though Boswellia extract is an effective treatment for pain and inflammation, people who use it for arthritis, colitis or other conditions should continue to be monitored by a physician.

-If you’re interested in experimenting, Boswellia is affordable, and available in isolation at iHerb.com.
-If you’d like to try a quality anti-inflammatory/arthritis supplement that features Boswellia in its formulation, have a look at Xtend-Life’s Not Just Joints.
+If you’re not hung up on this ingredient and would like to try a quality anti-inflammatory/arthritis supplement that does not contain it in its formulation, have a look at Xtend-Life’s Not Just Joints.

 Comments, Feedback & Testimonials

 Have you used boswellia?
 How did it work for you?
 Please share your comments (and see what others have to say about this supplement) just below!
 We’d love to hear from you!